 He insisted.
 “Remember I told you I wasn’t going to eat sugar for two days, Mommy?
 That’s why I refused to eat the Oreo cookie.”

 “Yes, Justy, I’m very impressed that you’re sticking to your promise.
 Great job, buddy.”
 Pleased, he went off to find his friends.

 Moments later, a yell sounded from the kitchen: “Boys, breakfast is ready.”
 The kids gathered around the kitchen island and took their seats.
 Eggs, bacon, potatoes and chocolate-filled croissants were arrayed on the table.
-Naturally everyone migrated towards the croissants.
-Justin looked at them with a pained expression.
+Everyone migrated towards the croissants.
+Justin stared at them with a pained expression.

 “How are you doing, buddy?”
 I asked.